crate/crate/blackbox/docs/admin/ssl.rst

 .. _subjectAltName: http://wiki.cacert.org/FAQ/subjectAltName

-Import the CA Certificate Into the Keystore ...........................................
+Import the CA certificate into the keystore ...........................................

-The CA needs to be imported to the Keystore for the certificate chain to be available when we import our signed certificate.
+The CA needs to be imported to the keystore for the certificate chain to be available when we import our signed certificate.

 Command::